WATechnology STOP Wasting Shielding Gas

 THE EFFECT OF PRESSURE ON GAS VOLUME

 Consider an Argon gas cylinder.
-One holding 310 Cubic Feet (CF) of Argon (measured at Standard Temperature and Pressure (STP); that's what you pay for) has only 1.8 CF of physical internal volume.
+One holding 310 Cubic Feet (CF) of Argon [measured at Standard Temperature and Pressure (STP); that's what you paying for] has only 1.8 CF of physical internal volume.
 How does it hold all that gas?
 Because of the increased pressure over atmospheric.

 The volume of gas in the cylinder at STP is directly proportional to the absolute pressure.
-At 2500 psi = 2515 psia (psia = absolute pressure.
+At 2500 psi = 2514.7 psia (psia = absolute pressure.
 That is the gauge reading +14.7 psi at sea level.)
-Therefore the volume will be 2515/14.7 or 171 x 1.8 (physical) CF = 310 CF of gas at STP.
+Therefore the volume will be 2515 14.7 or 171 x 1.8 (physical volume) CF = 310 CF of gas at STP.

 WHAT IS OCCURRING IN THE GAS DELIVERY HOSE FROM THE FLOW CONTROL AT THE GAS SUPPLY TO THE FLOW CONTROL SOLENOID?

 This schematic presents the volume of extra gas in the gas delivery hose.
 The "bar graph" is shown as Red and Blue bars above the Green gas delivery hose.
-Area in Blue represents the extra volume of gas in the hose over the physical volume due to the ~ 5 psi need to flow the required amount of gas when welding.
-The flow control (needle valve or orifice) creates the lower pressure when welding.
-The Area in Red shows the amount that can be excess due to the pressure in the gas delivery hose over the ~ 5 psi when welding stops.
+Area in Blue represents the extra volume of gas in the hose over the physical volume due to the ~ 3 to 5 psi need to flow the required amount of gas when welding.
+The flow control (needle valve or orifice) creates the lower pressure when welding by causing the needed pressure drop.
+The Area in Red shows the amount that can be excess due to the extra pressure in the gas delivery hose over the ~ 3 to 5 psi when welding stops.
 This higher pressure is set by the regulator/flowmeter; regulator/flowgauge or pipeline pressure.
 The Blue and Red areas are sized relative to the hose area shown in Green to provide proper perspective.

 A restriction orifice or a needle valve is used to control shielding gas flow.
-With Regulator/Flowmeters (Photo Below Left) outlet pressures range from 25 to 80 psi.
-For CO2 shielding 80 psi is used to help prevent ice formation.
-Flowmeters used on pipelines allow pipeline pressure to exit the flow control valve when welding stops.
-A typical pipeline pressures 50 psi.
+With Regulator/Flowmeters (Photo Below Left) regulator pressure ranges from 25 to 80 psi depending on the brand/model.
+For CO2 shielding 80 psi is often used to help prevent ice formation in the very small orifice or needle valve used to control flow.
+Flowmeters or orifices used on pipelines also allow gas to flow until it reaches pipeline pressure when welding stops.
+A typical pipeline pressure is 50 psi.

 Flowgauge/Regulators (Photo Right) operate by setting a pressure above a critical orifice (a very small hole).
-For most MIG shielding gas flow rates the pressure exiting the control orifice when welding stops will range from 40 to 70 psi.
+For typical MIG shielding gas flow rates the regulator pressure will range from 40 to 70 psi.

-However the pressure needed at the feeder to flow the shielding gas though the solenoid, fittings and torch can range 3 to 8 psi depending on torch length and restrictions.
-When welding is stopped, gas continues to flow through the needle valve or critical orifice and increases in the gas delivery hose to that of the regulator output or pipeline.
-Therefore the pressure in the gas delivery hose will be about 25/3 = 8 to 80/3 = 26 times the pressure needed to flow the desired amount of gas!
+However the pressure needed at the wire feeder / welder to flow shielding gas though the solenoid, fittings and torch ranges from 3 to 8 psi depending on torch length and restrictions.
+The needle valve or orifice drops the pressure to this low level when flow settings are adjusted.
+However when welding is stopped, gas continues to flow through the needle valve or critical orifice and quickly increases the pressure in the gas delivery hose to that of the regulator output or pipeline.
+Therefore the pressure in the gas delivery hose will be up to (25/3) 8 to (80/3) 26 times the pressure needed to flow the desired amount of gas!
 For Flowgauge/Regulators 13 to 23 times what may be needed!

 HOSE EXPANSION

-We have been asked about the effect of hose expansion on the extra volume of stored gas when welding stops.
+Hose expansion also has an effect on the extra volume of stored gas when welding stops.
 Making measurements of a relatively heavy wall (0.093 inch wall, 1/4 inch ID) commercial gas delivery hose we obtained the following data:

 Purchase "Lean Welding Manufacturing"